FateEvent/boot2root/BornToSec Write-Up.md

 A2 OK List completed.

 ```
-I tried to connect to IMAP server with users such as `thor` and `laurie` (couldn't connect as `lmezard` because of bad characters in the password) but their inbox is empty.
+I tried to connect to IMAP server with users such as `thor` and `laurie` (couldn't connect as `lmezard` because of bad characters in the password, that are refused by IMAP) but their inbox is empty.

 When I connected as `laurie@borntosec.net`, however, I discovered they sent the mails they had received from `qudevide@mail.borntosec.net` to user `ft_root`, and that's suspect:
 ```shell